-DEUTSCHE BANK BLIGH VOLLER NIELD
+DEUTSCHE BANKBLIGH VOLLER NIELD

-This sophisticated interior aligns seamlessly with the corporate culture of Deutsche Bank.
+JURY CITATIONThis sophisticated interior aligns seamlessly with the corporate culture of Deutsche Bank.

 It combines a tangible efficiency with a smart and contemporary design edge that skilfully profiles and distinguishes the client image while remaining sympathetic to the design of the base building.
 The scheme successfully “borrows” the building atrium as its front address, deriving maximum value for public conference and arrival places from the city landscape beyond.